1hiteshk/devConnect-web/README.md

 - edit profile feature
 - show toast message on save of profile
 - see all my connections on a page
+- New page to see all the connection requests

 Body
   Navbar